What Could Possibly Go Wrong?#

 close() -> close the connection

-In c sockets are handled by a file descriptor you can simple communicate with the internet sockets just like reading and writing to a file .
-Unless if you want to hate your life.
 Besides these core functions, you also deal with a bunch of structs to handle IP addresses, port numbers, and byte-order conversions.
-It’s like trying to talk to the internet in caveman — but more fun.
-If you want to learn more about networking check out this legendary guide.
+It’s like trying to talk to the internet like a caveman — but more fun.
+If you want to learn more about networking, check out this legendary guide.

-The server#
+The Server#

 main